 Imperial Valley College does not participate in the Federal Student Loan Programs.
 Educational loans are available from a variety of private lenders, however, Imperial Valley College does not maintain or promote any specific private education loan lenders.
 Imperial Valley College recommends that students apply for Federal grants and other assistance under the Title IV HEA programs prior to considering private educational loans as the terms and conditions may be more favorable under these programs.
 Students who choose to accept a private educational loan are entitled to specific disclosures from the lender as specified in Truth in Lending 15 U.S.C.
 1638(e): Click here to review the disclosures.

 Some private educational loan lenders require school certification.
 Imperial Valley College will not certify a private educational loan without a current aid year Free Application for Federal Student Aid (FASFA) on record and all federal and state grand aid eligibility determined and processed.
 Upon request, the financial aid staff will assist a student with information necessary to complete a self-certification form.
 Students may access electronic self-certification forms directly from the lender's website.

 Upon request, Imperial Valley College will provide the self-certification form for private education loans required under Sec.
 128(e)(3) of the Truth in Lending Act (15 U.S.C.
 1638(e)(3) and the information required to complete the form, to the extent that Imperial Valley College possesses the information.

 Graduation, Transfer and Retention Rates

-IVC regularly reports this information to the Integrated Postsecondary Education Data System (IPEDS).Follow these steps to access this information:
+In addition, IVC regularly reports this information to the Integrated Postsecondary Education Data System (IPEDS).Follow these steps to access this information:

 Graduation and Retention Rates for Student Athletes